pub struct InitialQuicConnection<Tx, M>{ /* private fields */ }Expand description

 pub fn audit_log_stats(&self) -> Arc<QuicAuditStats>

-A handle to the QuicAuditStats
+A handle to the QuicAuditStats for this connection.

 §Note